buzzn/core/docs/application_architecture.md

 Note: as with most systems, the buzzn/core architecture is not perfectly consistent.
 What is described here how we implement new features.
 Legacy code is converted when functional changes require it, and when the time allows it.

-### Brief overview of the typical request flow
+### Overview of the typical request flow

 Example: updating a register.

 - the requests is routed to a block of code through the roda tree (in lib/roda).
 Roda code blocks are comparable to Rails controller actions.
 So the responsibilities of that block are
     - authentication
     - request validation
-    - calling the business logic
+    - calling the bussiness logic
     - producing the HTTP response (headers, status, ...)
 - Buzzn::Transaction (lib/buzzn/transactions) encapsulates the business logic.
 It is used for mutating resources.
 Reads go directly to a Buzzn::Resource.
-- Buzzn::Resource (lib/buzzn/transactions)
+- Buzzn::Resource (lib/buzzn/resources)
     - handles authorization / permissions
     - can implement business logic
     - serializes response to JSON

 ### How & where do we validate stuff?

-We use [dry-validation](http://dry-rb.org/gems/dry-validation) schemas for all new validations ("schemas").
+We use [dry-validation](http://dry-rb.org/gems/dry-validation) for all new validations ("schemas").
 They are used on these levels:

 #### 1. Completeness schemas